 And I could hardly believe it—I WAS GLOWING.

 As someone who suffered from acne in the past, I’m kind of hard on myself when it comes to my skin.
-I’m always looking for flaws—I have sebaceous filaments, boxcar scars, and huge, oily pores.
-But this serum made me feel good about my skin.
-I even got a few compliments here and there.
+But this serum made me feel good about myself.

-The only downside is that I didn’t find that it was as good as L-ascorbic acid (another Vitamin C derivative) when it came to treating my hyperpigmentation.
-So while it’s good for overall brightening, for dark spots, I would stick with a L-AA serum, azelaic acid serum, or a chemical exfoliant.
+The only downside is that I don’t think it’s as good as L-AA serums when it came to treating my hyperpigmentation.
+So while it’s good for overall brightening, I would stick with L-AA, azelaic acid, or a chemical exfoliant to treat dark spots.

 It’s Cruelty-Free AND Vegan!